 Who is Eligible?

-- HIV Early Stage Investigators to include: Graduate Students, Residents, Clinical Fellows, Postdoctoral Fellows, and Assistant Professors/Instructors
+- HIV Early Stage Investigators at UCSF and affiliated institutions to include: Graduate Students, Residents, Clinical Fellows, Postdoctoral Fellows, and Assistant Professors/Instructors

 - Projects must be clearly HIV-related